wdporter/i-am-that-vuepress/75-in-peace-and-silence-you-grow/readme.md

 We talk of it as having independent existence.
 It hasn’t.

 **M:**&ensp;The outer and the inner self are both are imagined.
-The obsession of being an ‘I’ needs another obsession with a ‘super I’ to get cured, as one needs a second thorn to remove the first thorn, or a poison to neutralise another poison.
+The obsession of being an “I” needs another obsession with a “super I” to get cured, as one needs a second thorn to remove the first thorn, or a poison to neutralise another poison.
 All assertion calls for a denial, but this is the first step only.
 The next is to go beyond both.

 **Q:**&ensp;I do understand that the outer *guru* is needed to call my attention to my self and to the urgent need for doing something about my self.
 I also understand how helpless he is when it comes to any deep change in me.